-“Current evidence does not support routine filters in patients,” says Henry Boucher, MD, clinical instructor of Adult Reconstruction at Medstar Union Memorial Orthopaedics, Baltimore, MD.
+“Current evidence does not support routine filters in patients,” says Henry Boucher, MD, clinical instructor of Adult Reconstruction, Medstar Union Memorial Orthopaedics, Baltimore, MD.

-Dr. Boucher explains, “It is true that they can be placed less invasively, but they are not without potential complications—vascular injury, migration, post-thromboembolic issues such as leg swelling and pain.
+“It is true that they can be placed less invasively, but they are not without potential complications—vascular injury, migration, post-thromboembolic issues such as leg swelling and pain,” he continues.

-Dr. Boucher says, “Filters for all patients would be a huge expense to prevent a complication that typically happens less than one percent of the time after joint replacement surgery.
+“Filters for all patients would be a huge expense to prevent a complication that typically happens less than one percent of the time after joint replacement surgery,” says Dr. Boucher.